ericabxy/srd20/docs/HumanVariants.md

 * Medium-size: no special bonuses or penalties due to size.
 * Base land speed is 30 feet.
-* +2 cultural bonus on Climb, Jump, and Move Silently checks.
+* +2 cultural bonus on Climb, Jump, and Balance checks.
 * +1 cultural bonus on attack rolls with thrown weapons and slings.
 * Automatic Languages: Anglic.
 Bonus Languages: Any.
 * Favored Class: Any.